UniversalDependencies/UD_Spanish-AnCora/README.md

   * Prepositional objects changed to obl:arg.
   * Fixed: "donde", "cuando" can be SCONJ or ADV but not PRON.
 Interrogative "dónde", "cuándo" are only ADV.
   * Existential "hay" and necessitative "hay que": AUX changed to VERB.
+  * Fixed: "hay que" + infinitive should be xcomp, not conj.
   * Named entities that are not annotated for coreference marked as such.
 * 2022-05-15 v2.10
   * Heuristically resolved coreference cluster type mismatches.